ngnvnct/thuans-Leetcode-sltns/README.md

 To contribute, please fork this repo and open a PR adding a missing solution from the supported languages.

 If you would like to have collaborator permissions on the repo to merge your own PRs or review others' PRs please let me know.

+Please note, currently there are Maven, Dotnet and Python builds of the projet in GitHub actions, to make sure your code is good before merge.

 ## Credits